texus/TGUI.Net/example-code/index.md

 ---
 layout: default
-title: Example code
+title: Example code (C#)
 ---

-The example code below will create a window with 2 edit boxes and a button.
+The example code below will create a window with two edit boxes and a button.

 Positions and sizes are hardcoded in the example, but TGUI also supports relative positions/sizes: